PitPik/Schnauzer/README.md

 #### Functions in helpers

-All the functions used in the model or helpers can be used as inline or block elements that have the same arguments and scope:
+All the functions used inside the model or being registered or passed in options as helpers can be used as inline or block elements that have the same arguments and scope:

 ```html
 {{#helper foo}}some text with {{meaning}}{{/helper}}